 ACTION: GM to arrange for a presentation of the Inclusion and Diversity Strategy to the Board

 Covid 19 – GM updated the Board on Covid-19 business continuity plans.
 The most significant update was the introduction of lateral flow testing on site, to secure some of the most critical parts of the business.
-GM also noted that employee well being continued to be a high priority for the teams.
+GM also noted that employee wellbeing continued to be a high priority for the teams.

 Legal & Governance – BM noted the positive steps taken by the organisation with regards record management and welcomed the launch of the new Retention and Disposal e-Learning module.